Headorteil/rfsyncer/README.md

 - `general.env` is populated with env vars (`./.env` file is automatically loaded)
 - `host` is populated with the corresponding host section of the config with some additions :
   - `real_hostname` is the output of `$ hostname`
+- `hook` is populated with the results of pre-hooks

 That gives us this kind of .rfsyncer file :
 ```yaml